 If you've been following this blog for a while you know that expressing gratitude as a family is important to me.
-I've introduced family kindness tokens, established a routine of making New Year family kindness resolutions and every year in because of Thanksgiving we spend the month of November discussing ways we, as a family, are thankful.
+I've introduced family kindness tokens, established a routine of making New Year family kindness resolutions and every year, because of Thanksgiving, we spend the month of November discussing ways we are thankful.

 Create a thankful tree.
 We did this two years in a row.
 Stick some branches in a jar, cut out leaves, and each day kids and parents write down something for which they feel gratitude, and hang the leaves on the tree.

 Create a thankful wall.
 This was what we did last year and I still have the cards up on the wall.
 I love seeing it every day.
 One year we make painted thankful leaves from newspaper for our gratitude wall.

 Create thankful cards.
-Get our free, printable illustrated thankful card coloring page designed by children's book illustrator, Melanie Hope Greenberg.
+Print out our free, illustrated thankful card coloring pages.
 Kids can color them, write down their gratitudes and then either hang them on a tree, paste them in a gratitude journal or pass them out to family members.

 I love, love love this idea for thankful hearts from Let's Lasso the Moon.